lightbeamai/lb-installer/sql_user_check_sql_server/README.md

 ### Run the script

 Below command will ask password.
 For trusting server certificate add -c 1.
-For Microsoft Entra Authentication add -a 1
+For Microsoft Entra/AD authentication add -a 1

 stats Mode:
 ```shell